brillout/awesome-universal-rendering/readme.template.md

 - **Introduction**
   <br/>
-  Explains why universal rendering is beneficial, the different techniques for doing universal rendering (SSR, SSG, pre-rendering) and when to use what technique.
+  Explains why universal rendering is beneficial, the different techniques of doing universal rendering (SSR, SSG, pre-rendering) and when to use what technique.
 - **Learning Material**
   - SEO benefits of universal rendering